Rychard Martin

-Rychard Martin, Mayor of Galway, fl.
-1519-37.
+Rychard Martin (fl.
+1519–1537) was a Mayor of Galway.

 Biography

-Martin was related to Wylliam Martin, under whom he served as bailiff for the term 1519-20.
-He served the first of three terms as Mayor for 1526-27.
+Martin was related to Wylliam Martin, under whom he served as bailiff for the term 1519–1520.
+He served the first of three terms as Mayor for 1526–27.
 In 1535 he was again Mayor, been re-elected the following years.

 He gained note in local folklore for firing a cannon at the castle of Mutton Island at the conclusion of a long voyage, so overjoyed was he to see his home again.
 Subsequent generations of the Martyn family observed this custom.